briwoto/aivenpy/README.md

     The logger logs the same output twice, in the console.
 Couldn't get time to fix this.
 I confirmed, however, that the data in the database is not getting duplicated.
 The issue is only with the logger function

 - Seggregate the talker module into sub-modules; where one module would be responsible to format the data and another module would be responsible to send this data to postgres.py db layer

-- Start the consumer automatically.
-As of now, we have to clone the project and start the consumer

 - Include a broader set of tests if I could spend more time on the project